 How does a dealer make sure he has enough position to honor the quote?
 Perhaps by setting aside reserve quantities, or by monitoring the open market.

-Unlike bidwanted systems, a quote is not non-negotiable.
-It’s possible for a client to negotiate electronically, though I feel manual negotiation is more practical.
+Unlike bidwanted systems (non-negotiable quotes), it’s possible for a client to negotiate on our quote electronically, though I feel manual negotiation is more practical.